leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-postoperative-cornearefractive
 - What are the complications of pterygium surgery?
+- Is pterygium surgery risky?
+- After I go for operation to remove the skin on my eye, can it come back?
+- What are the dangers of pterygium surgery
 - What are the side effects of pterygium surgery?
 - What problems can pterygium surgery cause?
 - What should I take note of after pterygium surgery?